 - Don't procrastinate.
 Conflict resolution should be undertaken as soon as either party recognizes that he or she is feeling upset.

 - Take turns expressing your feelings about the conflict at hand.
 Listen to your mate carefully.
 Use "I" statements instead of attacking the other person – for instance, "I feel hurt when you don't follow through," rather than, "You're so irresponsible."

 - Specifically express your need to your spouse.
 Then come up with a mutually satisfactory plan of action.
 For example, say something like, "It would help me if you'd take out the trash as soon as you agree to do it."
 Once you've established this, write out a schedule specifying that the trash is to be taken out every Monday, Wednesday, and Saturday.
 That way, both of you will have the same expectation.

 - Find another couple, a pastor, or a counselor who will commit to keeping both of you accountable.
 Share the plan of action you've agreed upon.
 Knowing that someone is holding you accountable can help you follow through.

 If, after trying these steps, you find that your chronic conflicts continue to drag on without reaching a resolution, it may be time to seek professional help.
 If you need referrals to counselors who are qualified to assist you in this area, don't hesitate to give us a call.
-Focus on the Family's Counseling Department can provide you with a list of professionals in your locality who specialize in communication issues and marital dysfunction.
+Focus on the Family's Counseling department can provide you with a list of professionals in your locality who specialize in communication issues and marital dysfunction.
 Our staff would also be more than happy to discuss your situation with you over the phone.
-You can contact them at this number.